 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was known as Camp Pangatian.

 The camp was actually three camps.
 Camp 1 was where the men who captured on Bataan and taken part in the death march were held.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
 Camp 3 was where those men captured on Corregidor were taken and was later consolidated into Camp 1.

 The barracks in the camp were built to house 50 POWs, but most had between 60 to 120 POWs in them.
 The POWs slept on bamboo slats, without mattresses, bedding, or mosquito netting.
 Many quickly became ill.
 The POWs were assigned to barracks and divided into groups of ten men.
 This meant that the members of their group lived together, went out on work details together, and would be executed together since they were Blood Brothers.

-After arriving in the camp, Walter became ill and was put in what was called “the camp hospital.”
-One barracks of the hospital was known as “Zero Ward” because it was missed by the Japanese when they counted the barracks.
+The camp hospital was made up of multiple barracks.
+One barracks was known as “Zero Ward” because it was missed by the Japanese when they counted the barracks.
 It was also where the sickest POWs were sent to die.
 The Japanese put a fence up around the building to protect themselves, and they would not go into the building.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 Most of those who entered the ward died.